State officials halt National Grid work pending safety review after Woburn gas pressure scare

 WOBURN, MASS.
 (WHDH) - National Grid is under intense pressure to restore gas for hundreds of homes in Woburn after yet another gas pressure scare, just weeks after a similar incident caused explosions and fires in the Merrimack Valley.

-But state officials have stepped in, temporarily stopping all work in the area while they review the company’s safety practices.
+But state officials stepped in after an overpressurization incident in Woburn on Monday, temporarily stopping all work in the area while they review the company’s safety practices.

-And a press conference took a chaotic turn Monday night as National Grid officials tried to give an update on the work in the area, only to be confronted by angry, locked out workers who have been off the job as negotiations with unions have stalled.
+And a press conference aimed at filling the public in on next steps took a chaotic turn Monday night as National Grid officials were confronted by angry, locked out workers who have been off the job since negotiations with unions have stalled.

 “That was scary,” said one resident, “especially when we heard what happened in Andover, North Andover, and Lawrence.”

-“When I heard that term that they had used up there (in the Merrimack Valley), I said, ‘holy crap,'” said another resident.
+Another resident said, “When I heard that term that they had used up there (in the Merrimack Valley), I said, ‘holy crap.'”

-Woburn’s mayor, Scott Galvin, announced that a National Grid crew accidentally overpressurized the system late Monday morning.
+Woburn Mayor Scott Galvin announced that a National Grid crew accidentally overpressurized the system late Monday morning.
 But the mistake was noticed immediately and the gas line was shut down.

 Then crews were forced to go door to door and shut off service to roughly 330 homes.